 Episodes come and go and may last minutes or hours.
-Women are five times more likely to have Raynaud’s than men.
-It usually happens between the ages of 20 - 40 in women and later in life in men.
+Women are 5 times more likely to have Raynaud's than men.
+It usually happens between the ages of 20 to 40 in women and later in life in men.
 When it happens by itself, it's called primary Raynaud's.
-It can also happen along with another conditions, such as scleroderma, lupus, and rheumatoid arthritis.
-In that case, it's called secondary Raynaud's.
+It can also happen along with other conditions, such as scleroderma, lupus, and rheumatoid arthritis.
+In those cases, it's called secondary Raynaud's.

-Although some cases may be severe, very often Raynaud's does not cause permanent damage.
+Although some cases may be severe, Raynaud's usually does not cause permanent damage.

 Signs and Symptoms